lucapette/website/content/writing/http-endpoints-with-kafka-streams-interactive-queries.md

   (Kafka), one local store (RocksDB): both handled kind of automatically by the fluent API Kafka Streams provides.
 To be fair, this last point deserves to be its own article.
 Nudge me if you're interested, it'll speed me up :)
+- As long as all the information we need is available in some Kafka topic, we can build HTTP endpoints that do not depend on other endpoints (by querying them via HTTP).
+We avoid the traditional pain of a micro-services architecture where a service calls a service that calls a service and so on.
+- We also avoid the usual headaches of a more traditional architecture where Kafka is used, at best, as a ingestion and transport layer where we move the data into a separate store (for example, Cassandra).
+Keeping the two stores in sync is a full time job.
+Relying on interactive queries has a much lighter impact on the infrastructure.
+There are fewer moving parts so less things will break.
+- Kafka Streams uses persistent local stores _anyway_ for caching (so that restarting a Kafka Stream app does not have to read the whole computed state from internal topics).
+If you're building Kafka Streams applications, you can immediately rely on interactive queries (as long as you're on JVM).

 The one use case where I think interactive queries endpoints are actually a bit of a stretch is those situations in which your endpoint _always_ needs all of